OluwaTossin/cloudapp-user-guide/docs/style-guide.md

 ---

 *This style guide is a living document, updated regularly to reflect evolving best practices and user feedback.
-For questions or suggestions, contact Oluwatosin Jegede at [https://www.linkedin.com/in/oluwatosinjegede/](https://www.linkedin.com/in/oluwatosinjegede/) or visit [https://oluwatossin.github.io/](https://oluwatossin.github.io/).*
+For questions or suggestions about documentation standards, contact Oluwatosin Jegede at [https://www.linkedin.com/in/oluwatosinjegede/](https://www.linkedin.com/in/oluwatosinjegede/).*